 Click here or on the icon at the bottom of this page to check out my full artist Instagram feed.

 This year I'm illustrating the fascinating natural essences created by Dr. Edward Bach in the 1880s, which are supposed to help with some unusual ailments (for both humans and pets).
 Their most famous product is Rescue Remedy, lauded by the likes of Martha Stewart for relief from anxiety.
-Read more at bachflower.com.
+Read more about them at bachflower.com.

 Following, mostly, the official Inktober prompts.
 (This was also my thesis year...therefore, the most dismal.)